SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_locks.rst

      - Description
      - Status
    * - ``session-id``
-     - Displays the session ID of the user.
+     - The session ID of the user.
      - (Optional) If blank, use the current session.

 Examples